Make-School-Courses/MOB-2.9-Technical-Seminar-MOB/Lessons/graphs.md

 <!-- > -->

-## Getting familiar with the source sode
+## Getting familiar with the source code

 - Follow source code to identify common operations in Graphs.
 - Identify properties in a vertex.
 Why make it Hashable and Equatable?